Asher (Anita Blake: Vampire Hunter): Character

 In Danse Macabre, Asher explains that he is bisexual and deeply in love with Jean-Claude.
 Realizing that Jean-Claude, although bisexual, prefers women, Asher was able to form a stable relationship only with their mutual lover, Julianna.
 After arriving in St. Louis, Asher fell in love with both Jean-Claude and Anita, but feared that they could not love him fully, either because of his scars or because of their feelings for each other.
-Recently, he has accepted that both Jean-Claude and Anita love him for himself, although he is unwilling to be restricted to one-way monogamy with Anita, resulting in a longtime dalliance with Narcissus.
+Recently, he has accepted that both Jean-Claude and Anita love him for himself, although he is unwilling to be restricted to one-way monogamy with Anita, resulting in a long time dalliance with Narcissus.
 Many of Jean-Claude's vampires, and even Anita herself, assume that they have an affair but this relationship is denied by both of them.
 The Harlequin confirms that they are having sex, but Blood Noir rectifies this by stating that they are not sexually involved, Anita thinking that maybe she should let them be lovers if it does not bother her too much.

 Although Asher loves Jean-Claude and Anita deeply, he is something of a libertine and seems primarily restrained only by his fear that his scars would cause would be lovers to reject him.
 In Micah, Micah and Nathaniel reveal that Asher has a crush on Nathaniel, and in Narcissus in Chains, Asher agrees to top Narcissus.
 Despite this, he confides in Danse Macabre that he longs for someone - male or female - who loves him exclusively, implying that he is unsatisfied by Anita's occasional sexual interest.
 This is not unprecedented, since he had previously criticized Anita for her willingness to manipulate him and keep him at a distance, and her insistence on keeping all the available men to herself.